olaven/markblog/README.md

 * `markblog build` actually builds your webpage.
   * (_optional_) pass [options](#options) customize.
 * `markblog help` if you are stuck

-See [this guide](https://olaven.org/out/guides/blog_with_git_and_markdown.html) for a complete setup.
-This if, of course, just one of the many ways you could use Markblog.

 ### RSS
 Markblog automatically generates an rss-feed, `feed.xml` if `rss_options` is specified